-When I wrote my first novel that would be published, Mrs. Blackwood, I decided to come up with something a little different, Gothic Bite Magazine.
 The webzine blog would become a place where articles about legends and folklore would be shared among other articles such as music reviews and interviews with indie writers, best selling ones, editors and artists.

 I wanted to make Gothic Bite Magazine a haven for those who needed some exposure to show their talent and brilliant ideas.
 Armed with my writers, we created quite a blog in a few amounts of months and soon after, authors and digital assistants would come to me to have their clients or authors interviewed.

 Imagine my surprise when I was approached by Fiona Mcvie when she asked if she could interview me!
 It was about to be the first time for me to be on the other side of the screen answering questions.